jessakwest/COSC_4301_Spring26_West/README.md

-# COSC_4301 Spring 2026 – Coursework Repository
+# COSC_4301 Modern Programming – Coursework Repository

-This repository contains projects and exercises completed as part of a Spring 2026 software development course.
+This repository contains projects and exercises completed as part of an ACC software development course.

 ## Purpose